Ghesker-afk/sql-data-analytics-project/README.md

 ---

 ## 🎯 Objective
-This project aims to help us on how to understand and cover insights about the datasets.
+This project aims to help us on how to understand and cover insights about the datasets (**Exploratory Data Analysis**).
 We will divide the columns in Measures and Dimensions.
 If the values are numeric and makes sense to aggregate, then we are talking about Measures; otherwise, if isn't numeric nor makes sense to aggregate, then it is a Dimension.

 - **Part-to-Whole Analysis**: Analyze how an individual part is performing compared to the overall, allowing to understand which category has the greatest impact on the business.
 - **Ranking Analysis**: Order the values of Dimensions based on Measures in order to identify the top performers and as well, the bottom performers.
 - **Magnitude Analysis**: Compare the measures values across different categories and dimensions in order to help us understand the importance of different categories.
+- **Measures Exploration**: Calculate and find out the key metrics of the business (Big Numbers).

 ---